top of page

 instagram@MatthewVinciArt

 Matt Vinci was born in Memphis and raised in Cincinnati, where he enjoyed the privileges and suffered the dysfunctions of an American life drenched in disparate influences.
-From Norman Rockwell to The Godfather, from Burl Ives to 2 Live Crew, from your Sunday best to Black Sabbath, Matt grew up not really knowing who he was or what to believe.
+From Norman Rockwell to 2 Live Crew, Matt grew up not knowing who he was or what to believe.
 Highschool led to college, where he continued his education at The Ohio State University, earning a B.A. in International Studies and Spanish.

 In the year after college he moved to Washington DC where he worked during the day as an intern for the Washington Office for Latin American Affairs, a non-profit Human Rights advocacy office, and then threw in for a night shift at Pizzeria Uno’s in Union Station.
-Disillusioned by the reality of national politics, Matt returned to Ohio where he
+Disillusioned by the reality of national politics, he returned to Ohio and spent the next five years

 moi2.jpg

-And he pressed on to Los Angeles in 2000.
-While continuing to pursue and study acting he continued working in freight and also became a Fitness Trainer.
-This, with his background as a wrestler also found him moonlighting as a Bouncer in the Hollywood nightclub scene.
-The hours he maintained working back-to-back first and third shift jobs deepened his illness and forced him to slow down and to change course.
+In 2000, Matt pressed on to Los Angeles where he dove into the Hollywood grind.
+While continuing to work in freight, he entered into a Meisner program and developed into an exceptional actor.
+Meantime, spurred on by the financial realities of ill health and the pursuit of showbusiness he also earned a Fitness Training certifications and picked up additional work as a CFT.
+This, with his background as a wrestler found him moonlighting as a Bouncer in the Hollywood nightclub scene.
+After several years of working back-to-back third and first shift jobs, his illness worsened and forced him to slow down and change course.
 By 2012 he left the nightclub scene and started taking architectural drawing and design courses at LACC while continuing to serve his private clientele as a Trainer.
-Matt thrived in community college.
+He thrived in community college.
 While there, a chance research project introduced him to glass kiln casting.

-By 2015, slowed by illness, but encouraged by a love of the weird rigors of glass sculpting and cold working, Matt opened a small studio in a rented garage in Cypress Park, Los Angeles.
-Having no guidance and no backing, he funded the studio by continuing to Fitness Train and by jumping into gig work as a Lyft Driver.
+By 2015, slowed by illness, but encouraged by a love of the weird rigors of glass sculpting, Matt opened a small studio in a rented garage in Cypress Park, Los Angeles.
+Having no guidance, but supported by his girlfriend and partner, he funded the studio by continuing to Fitness Train and by jumping into gig work as a Lyft Driver.
 Over the course of 5 years, he produced several works and many sketches of works he hoped to create in the future.
 When the COVID lockdown hit, he was forced to close shop as his jobs and income dried up.

 Artist CV